markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-4/spec-yaml.md

 Furthermore, they all follow a very specific syntax covering not only the keywords and types, but the _comments_ as well.
 The syntax is pretty strict.
 Luckily you don't need to worry about doing it by hand, as it's generated from a template using the `ddev` tooling.
 This is where `spec.yaml` comes into play.

 The `spec.yaml` file defines the contents of the example configuration and is used not only by the local tooling, but by the upstream Datadog CI/CD system as well.
 The configuration is defined in `spec.yaml`, and used to automatically create `conf.yaml`.
-This ensures `conf.yaml` follows standards and is consistent with other configuration files.
+This ensures the resulting `conf.yaml` follows standards and is consistent with other configuration files.

 An example [Configuration template](https://docs.datadoghq.com/developers/integrations/new_check_howto/?tab=configurationtemplate#create-the-check-assets) is provided in the Datadog docs.
-This code is also provided in the lab environment here: `example_spec.yml`{{open}}.
+This code is also provided in the lab environment here: `example_spec.yaml`{{open}}.
 Copy and paste this example into `dd/integrations-extras/awesome/assets/configuration/spec.yaml`{{open}} (replacing what is in the file already).

+If you examine what you pasted in, you'll see the `init_config` section and the `instances` section where the `options` are defined that get passed in to your check (`url` and `search_string`).

 Now, you can generate the example configuration via `ddev validate config --sync awesome`{{execute}}.